stanford-cs149/asst3/cloud_readme.md

 6. Now you have logged into your instance!
 To copy your local files to the instance, simply drag them to the GUI.
 To open the terminal, click **Activities** at the top left in the GUI, and then click on the terminal icon at the bottom middle:
 ![GUI](handout/GUI.png?raw=true)

 __Note: The web GUI accepts only one connection, so two people cannot use the GUI at the same time.
-We have provided some instructions below for how to SSH into the machine, which allows multiple persons to work on the machine at the same time.__
+If you would like to have multiple persons using the instance at the same time, please use SSH, which involves a complicated setup (coming soon).__

 ### How to set up SSH connection to the VM ###